-Today begins with a thrilling 45-minute sea island cruise, where you can witness playful seals in their natural habitat.
+Begin with a thrilling 45-minute sea island cruise, where you can witness playful seals in their natural habitat.
 Weather permitting, embark on a breathtaking drive along Chapman's Peak, boasting sweeping views of the Atlantic Ocean.
 Discover the rugged beauty of Cape Point, where the Indian and Atlantic Oceans meet, and visit the historic Cape Point Lighthouse for panoramic vistas.
-Meals: B, L, D

 Finally, enjoy a stop at Boulders Beach, famous for its resident African penguin colony, where you can observe these charming creatures up close.
-Touring this magnificent peninsula takes approximately 8 hours.
+Touring this magnificent peninsular lasts for approximately 8 hours.